Examples of K-unstable Fano manifolds: Unstable blow-ups of quadrics along linear subquadrics

-The direct translation in geometrical terms justifies the K-unstable members of the family, a major step in proving Theorem~\ref{thm_blQ}: \begin{cor} The Fano manifold $\blQQ{n}{p}=\Bl_{Q^{p-2}}(Q^{n-2})$ does not admit a Kähler-Einstein metric if $3<p\leq n-3$. \end{cor} It is a direct consequence from this and the fact that $G$ is semisimple that there cannot exist any Kähler-Ricci soliton or Mabuchi metrics on these manifolds (the soliton or Mabuchi vector field must commute with the action of $G$ hence is zero here).
-Furthermore, the above Theorem has a more precise interpretation: from \cite{DelKSSV} we deduce that $\blQQ{n}{p}$ is not K-semistable, or similarly from \cite{DH} we deduce that the greatest Ricci lower bound $R(\blQQ{n}{p})$ is strictly less than $1$.
+The direct translation in geometrical terms, by \cite[Corollary 1.3]{DH}, justifies the K-unstable members of the family, a major step in proving Theorem~\ref{thm_blQ}: \begin{cor} The Fano manifold $\blQQ{n}{p}=\Bl_{Q^{p-2}}(Q^{n-2})$ does not admit a Kähler-Einstein metric if $3<p\leq n-3$. \end{cor}

+It is a direct consequence from this and the fact that $G$ is semisimple that there cannot exist any Kähler-Ricci soliton or Mabuchi metrics on these manifolds (the soliton or Mabuchi vector field must commute with the action of $G$ hence is zero here).
+Furthermore, the above Theorem has a more precise interpretation: from \cite[p.~653]{DelKSSV} we deduce that $\blQQ{n}{p}$ is not K-semistable, or similarly from \cite[Corollary~1.3]{DH} we deduce that the greatest Ricci lower bound $R(\blQQ{n}{p})$ is strictly less than $1$.

 \begin{proof} We first derive an explicit formula for the integral.
 Integration in the $y$ variable yields

 Using the change of variables $t=\frac{x}{k}$, we have

 By the binomial formula applied to $\left( 1-t+\frac{l}{k} \right)^l$, we write this as a sum